-DACA differs from the DREAM Act in many respects.
-The DREAM Act is a proposed piece of legislation that would give conditional permanent residence and all of its benefits to qualifying young immigrants.
-In contrast, DACA is a discretionary, stopgap remedy that provides a stay of deportation from the U.S. for a period of two years (with the possibility of renewal) and an Employment Authorization Document (EAD) that will allow beneficiaries to work legally in the United States.
-It does not provide a pathway to U.S. legal residency.
+A president cannot write new legislation, only issue orders about how to enforce existing laws.
+Drawing on that, and a tradition known as "deferred action," DACA provides a stay of deportation from the U.S. for a period of three years (with the possibility of renewal) and an Employment Authorization Document (EAD) that allows one to work legally in the United States.
+It does not currently provide a pathway to U.S. legal residency.

-Unlike the DREAM Act, which would become law if approved by both houses of Congress and signed by the President, DACA is a mere directive of the Obama administration and could be discontinued by a future executive branch or replaced by more restrictive legislation in Congress.
+DACA could also be discontinued by a future executive branch or replaced by more restrictive legislation in Congress.
 If the DACA program ends, there is no guarantee that the information submitted to United States Citizenship and Immigration Services (USCIS) will not be used to institute removal proceedings against applicants at a later date.

 Similarly, the personal information of family members who are undocumented and listed on a DACA application may be shared with certain branches of government if those family members are deemed a national security or public safety threat.

-If you are granted relief under DACA, you may not freely travel in and out of the United States -- but you do gain the ability to apply for and obtain what's called "Advance Parole" (a travel document) for "humanitarian, work or school purposes."
+If granted relief under DACA, you may not freely travel in and out of the United States, though you do gain the ability to apply for and obtain what's called "Advance Parole" (a travel document) from USCIS for "humanitarian, work or school purposes."

-Even so, this travel will trigger the scrutiny of border agents upon your return.
-DACA is brand new territory in immigration law and it has yet to be seen how other agencies will treat its beneficiaries.
-Because U.S. Customs and Border Protection (CBP) is separate from USCIS and restricts U.S. entry to foreign travelers with valid visas, there is no guarantee that travelers will not be detained when attempting to reenter the U.S., based on their past immigration offenses or criminal history.
+Even so, this travel will trigger the scrutiny of border agents of U.S. Customs and Border Protection (CBP) upon your return.
+Because CBP is separate from USCIS, it has the power to prevent your re-entry even if USCIS has granted you Advance Parole.
+There is no guarantee that travelers with Advance Parole will not be detained when attempting to reenter the U.S. based on their past immigration offenses or criminal history.